harvardAMR/harvardAMR.github.io/projects.md

 	<h3>November 1st, 2018: Fall AMR Symposium</h3>
 		<p>
 			<span class="image left"><img src="assets/images/bact6.jpg" alt="" /></span>
-			HAMR @ GSAS was awarded a Harvard Integrated Life Sciences grant to host an interdisciplinary symposium on antimicrobial resistance.
+			HAMR was awarded a Harvard Integrated Life Sciences grant to host an interdisciplinary symposium on antimicrobial resistance.
 We heard fantastic talks from trainees and faculty working on areas ranging from drug development to population-wide epidemiology.
 Thanks to all the speakers and attendees for a successful event!